Persian Cat Health Issues & Prevention

 Persians are predisposed to several health conditions including PKD, breathing issues, eye problems.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 7-12 lbs and lifespan of 10-17 yrs, the Persian requires thoughtful care tailored to their specific breed characteristics.
+Plan for 7-12 lbs of animal and 10-17 yrs of companionship with a Persian; the breed-specific care considerations are the kind it pays to read up on before day one.
 At 7-12 lbs with a life expectancy spanning 10-17 yrs, the Persian represents one of the more serene and low-maintenance cat breeds available.

 Genetic Screening